emm26/bash-password-manager/README.md

 NOTICE:

   1) EACH LINE OF THE PASSWORDS FILE MUST HAVE THE FOLLOWING FORMAT: "account_name=username=password"
-  2) TO ENCRYPT THE PASSWORDS TEXT FILE USE "openssl des3 -salt -in /Users/yourUser/psw_decripted.txt >> /Users/yourUser/psw_encripted.txt" (Replace the PATHS as you wish)
+  2) TO ENCRYPT THE PASSWORDS TEXT FILE USE "openssl des3 -salt -in /Users/yourUser/psw_decripted.txt >> /Users/yourUser/psw_encripted.txt" (Replace the PATHS as you wish), set your own encription password which will be requested to decript when you run the script.